 (533671) Nabu is named for the Mesopotamian god of writing and wisdom, and the patron of scribes in Babylonian mythology.
 Nabu is an Apollo-class object discovered by the NASA-funded Catalina Sky Survey in 2014, with an orbit whose perihelion (point of closest approach to the Sun) lies within the Earth’s orbit, but whose mean distance is beyond Earth’s orbit.
 The orbit is highly elliptical.

 If you examine the orbit diagram and zoom in towards the Sun, you will see that the descending node (the point in the orbit where an object crosses the ecliptic plane [the plane of the Earth’s orbit] moving from above the ecliptic plane to below is just outside the orbit of the Earth.
 But the ascending node (where the orbit crosses from below the ecliptic plane to above is close to Mercury’s orbit.
-This is probably one of the few objects where Mercury has a significant effect on the motion of an asteroid.
-The aphelion point is close to the orbit of Hupiter, but close approaches to that planet (within 1 A.U.) are not possible since Nabu is more than 1.6 A.U. above the ecliptic plane at aphelion, thanks to its 11Β° orbital inclination.
+This is probably one of the few objects where Mercury has a significant effect on its motion.
+The aphelion point is close to the orbit of Jupiter, but close approaches to that planet (within 1 A.U.) are not possible since Nabu is more than 1.6 A.U. above the ecliptic plane at aphelion, thanks to its orbital inclination.

 (721153) Gunda and (721154) Heinz